Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Setup

+Finally, we let $\bar{p}\in \Omega$ denote a price profile that is associated with the maximum of the profit obtainable in the static game conditional on leaving no trading-up opportunities, $\pi(\bar{p}) = \max \pi(p)$ s.t.\ $p \in \Omega$.
+This profit maximum exists provided that $\Omega \neq \emptyset$, which is guaranteed since $p = (0,0) \in \Omega$ (we consider the extension to transitional games in \autoref{sec-ext-transitional}).

-\autoref{fig-tuo-threedist} illustrates for the two rentals setting how buyers self-select in the static game for a given price profile $p$, and depicts price profiles (in red) that satisfy $p\in \Omega$ for two different supports.
-Specifically, panel (a) shows the static demand segments for a given price profile $p=(0.5,0.5)$ and indicates, for instance, that all consumers with a value profile $v < p$ choose the outside option, $x = o$.
+\autoref{fig-tuo-threedist} illustrates for the two rentals setting how buyer types self-select in the static game for a given price profile $p$, and depicts price profiles (in red) that satisfy $p\in \Omega$ for two different supports.
+Specifically, panel (a) shows the static demand segments for the price profile $p=(0.5,0.5)$ and indicates, for instance, that all consumer types with values $v_i < p_i, \forall i$ choose the outside option, $x = o$.
 Panels (b) and (c) depict price profiles that leave no trading-up opportunities with full and linear support, respectively.
-For two rentals, $p \in \Omega$ requires that all consumers choose their most-preferred variety, as otherwise there are trading-up opportunities from one variety to the other, or from the initial state to each variety.
-Thus, with full support only non-positive price profiles on the diagonal satisfy $p \in \Omega$ (panel (b)), whereas with an increasing linear support that lies to the right of the diagonal through the type space (panel (c)), any price profile that ensures $x=a$ for all types in the support satisfies $p \in \Omega$, since all buyers prefer $a$ to $b$ (``vertical differentiation'').
+For two rentals, $p \in \Omega$ requires that all consumer types choose their most-preferred variety, as otherwise there are trading-up opportunities from one variety to the other, or from the initial state to each variety.
+Thus, with full support only non-positive price profiles on the diagonal satisfy $p \in \Omega$ (panel (b)), whereas with an increasing linear support that lies to the right of the diagonal through the type space (panel (c)), any price profile that ensures $x=a$ for all types in the support satisfies $p \in \Omega$, since all buyer types prefer $a$ to $b$ (``vertical differentiation'').